-ECU’s Graduate Research School works to enhance the quality of the research experience and culture for research master and doctoral candidates, their supervisors and faculties.
+ECU’s Graduate Research School works to enhance the quality of the research experience and culture for research master and doctoral candidates, their supervisors and schools.

 We provide a variety of support and development services, including face-to-face and online training, seminars, academic events and social activities.

 The research journey web pages will guide you through the many steps from your initial enrolment until you have completed your research degree.
 These pages provide information for research students, supervisors and research support staff.